supersoftcafe/yafl/README.md

         fun at(index) = lookup(index, 0 -> el0, 1 -> el1)
         fun count = 2

     # Use of 'return' keyword instead of assignment.
 It feels more tidy here.
+Also the nested
+    # function that helps to reduce clutter and large nested expressions.
+Interesting use of
+    # lookup, instead of finding the index we look for zeros.
+Lastly careful application of
+    # lazy evaluation means that the createVector method will only be used if the last option
+    # in the list is actually matched, taking much from the Haskell approach.
     fun concat<Element>(vec0: Vec<Element>, vec1: Vec<Element>)
         fun createVector = Vec<Element>
             fun count = vec0.count + vec1.count